-U.S. Bancorp Fund Services, LLC (the "Sub-Administrator"), located at 615 East Michigan Street, Milwaukee, Wisconsin 53202, serves as the Funds' sub-administrator and transfer agent.
+Global Fund Services, located at 615 East Michigan Street, Milwaukee, Wisconsin 53202, serves as the Funds' sub-administrator and transfer agent.

-Pursuant to the Partial Administration Services Agreement and the Fund Accounting Servicing Agreement between the Trust and the Sub-Administrator, the Sub-Administrator provides the Trust with administrative and management services (other than investment advisory services) and accounting services, including portfolio accounting services, tax accounting services and furnishing financial reports.
-The Sub-Administrator will also serve as the Fund's dividend paying agent.
-In this capacity, the Sub-Administrator does not have any responsibility or authority for the management of the Funds, the determination of investment policy, or for any matter pertaining to the distribution of Shares.
-As compensation for the administration, accounting and management services, the Adviser pays the Sub-Administrator a fee based on each Fund's average daily net assets, subject to a minimum annual fee.
-The Sub-Administrator is also entitled to reimbursement for certain out-of-pocket expenses for the services mentioned above, including pricing expenses.
+Pursuant to a Fund Sub-Administration Servicing Agreement and a Fund Accounting Servicing Agreement between the Trust and Global Fund Services, Global Fund Services provides the Trust with administrative and management services (other than investment advisory services) and accounting services, including portfolio accounting services, tax accounting services and furnishing financial reports.
+In this capacity, Global Fund Services does not have any responsibility or authority for the management of the Funds, the determination of investment policy, or for any matter pertaining to the distribution of Shares.
+As compensation for the administration, accounting and management services, the Adviser pays Global Fund Services a fee based on the Funds' average daily net assets, subject to a minimum annual fee.
+Global Fund Services also is entitled to certain out-of-pocket expenses for the services mentioned above, including pricing expenses.